laurajunco/react-notes/advanced-jsx.md

 ### class vs className
 - Grammar in JSX is mostly the same as in HTML, but there are subtle differences to watch out for.
 Probably the most frequent of these involves the word _class_.

--In JSX, you can’t use the word _class_!
+- In JSX, you can’t use the word _class_!
 You have to use _className_ instead:

 In html:
 ```html